-During periods of prolonged heat, the Heat Plan Coordinator will identify the heat index stage and notify all participants of the appropriate responses to minimize adverse effects from the heat via fax transmittal or email.
+During periods of prolonged heat, the Heat Plan Coordinator will identify the heat index stage and notify all participants of the appropriate responses to minimize adverse effects from the heat via email.
 The same notification will be posted on the Heat Emergency Information line along with heat safety guidelines and other pertinent information for consumers.